pjmateus/hgpt_model/README.md

 z0 = 25       # Orthometric height, m
 dt = 58119.5  # MJD
 P, T, Tm, ZHD = hgpt(dt, x0, y0, z0, 'orth')

+# Version 2
+P, T, RH, Tm, ZHD, ZWD, PWV = hgpt(dt, x0, y0, z0, 'orth')
 ```
-Locate the function hgpt.py and the binary grid files (or set the coeffiles variable in hgpt.py file) and run this code.
+Locate the function hgpt(2).py and the binary grid files (or set the coeffiles variable in hgpt(2).py file) and run this code.
 Requirements:

 You need Python 3.2 or later and julian 0.14.
 You can install julian like this: